gjermundgaraba/bjaanes.github.io/_posts/2017-01-22-2016-retrospective.md

 [![Reading]({{ site.baseurl}}/img/posts/read.jpg)]({{ site.baseurl }}/img/posts/read.jpg)

 I got really into reading in 2016!
 During my summer vacation I remembered the joy of reading books.
-So since then I have read a ton of them!
+Since then I have read a ton of them!
 I found out that I am a big fan of Science Fiction books (should've seen that one coming, I guess) as well as non-fiction books.

 I think reading is a really great way to relax, learn and get a lot of experience you otherwise wouldn't.